 Let us take a look at this from another angle.

 Let us say there is a dad who has two sons.
 One son is a rebellious, lazy, uncaring young man who does not seek to honor or help his dad.
 He spends his time on selfish endeavors and looks to take advantage of his dad's resources, for he does not love his dad much but instead loves himself much more.
 The other son, however, is faithful and dedicated to his dad.
-He spends his time both helping his dad and looking for ways to bless his dad and to please his dad, for he loves his dad greatly.
+He spends his time both helping his dad and looking for ways to please his dad, for he loves his dad greatly.
 Then one day, the dad says to the good son, 'son, I need to beat you mercilessly for the sins of your bad brother'.
 Let me ask the reader a question.
 Is that dad acting justly in punishing his innocent son for his guilty son?
 The answer is obvious to all who are not blinded by religious dogma.

 If you answer, 'well, what if the good son wanted to be beaten for the sins of the bad son'?
 First of all, what good son wants to be beaten for the bad behavior of a mean brother?
 When Jesus was in the garden of Gethsemane asking for his Father to take the cup away, was that his expression of "wanting" to be beaten for the sins of his rebellious siblings?
 And when the Son said, "not my will be done, but yours", was that the Son offering to be beaten?
 If your belief is the Son's love for his bad sibling is the motivation for his being beaten and punished for the bad, then why is he saying, "NOT MY WILL be done, but yours"?
 In fact, Jesus was NOT desiring to be beaten and mocked and tortured for the sins of others.
-Nor was his pleading in the garden some strange fear of his Father somehow turning away from him, because then you have the Son not trusting in his Father's faithful love.
+Nor was his pleading in the garden some strange fear of his Father somehow turning away from him, because then you have the Son not trusting in his Father and His faithful love.

 The point in the above paragraph is only the lesser point.
 The greater point is what difference does the desire of the son have to do with whether the dad acts justly or not?
 Even if the good son wanted, for some truly strange reason, to be beaten for the sins of his bad brother, would the dad be just by beating the good son for the bad?